hyperfastingleton/hyperfastingleton.github.io/source/volunteers/index.md

 Neighbourhood champions use this group to communicate with all the Ingleton volunteers by email.
 You will know you are a member when you receive emails with [hyperfastingleton] in the subject.

+**If you want to help, make sure you are signed up to this mailing list!** (Ask your neighbourhood champion to sign you up.)

 See you at the next dig!